hpssjellis/my-gitpod-of-openthread/README.md

 Openthread connects lots of little IoT microcomputers to each other and the internet.
 Think Nest home products.

-# Now with 3 nordic sdk's and PlatformIO running
+# Run this gitpod live by clicking

-Run this gitpod live by clicking
+   (Needs a github or gitlab login)

 https://gitpod.io/#github.com/hpssjellis/my-gitpod-of-openthread